 A recent national study revealed that infidelity or extramarital affairs are major contributors to divorce among married couples.

-If you want to have a happy marriage, make sure you choose a partner who matches your drive and wants the same things in bed; you must put this into consideration.
+If you want to have a happy marriage, choose a partner who matches your drive and wants the same things in bed.

 #10 Marry someone who complements your personality